TiddlyWiki/MultiWikiServer/README.md

 #### What's next

 What's next is probably going to be several different attempts at improving or replacing the current syncer setup.
+The tiddler store in the browser is actually part of a synchronous rendering engine.
+The async components which keep that store updated with outside changes could be completely replaced.
+All that's required is that a consistent view of the store is available at any given moment for the rendering engine (the widget tree) to use.